hannes-hochreiner/data-logger/README.md

 Gadget writing sensor data to an SD card.

 ## TODOs
-  * battery connectors: get DigiKey part number and check hole size
+  * update design rules and re-run DRC